microsoft/lida/README.md

 - Smaller LLMs (e.g., OSS LLMs on Huggingface) have limited instruction following capabilities and may not work well with LIDA.
 LIDA works best with larger LLMs (e.g., OpenAI GPT 3.5, GPT 4).
 - How reliable is the LIDA approach?
 The LIDA [paper](https://aclanthology.org/2023.acl-demo.11/) describes experiments that evaluate the reliability of LIDA using a visualization error rate metric.
 With the current version of prompts, data summarization techniques, preprocessing/postprocessing logic and LLMs, LIDA has an error rate of < 3.5% on over 2200 visualizations generated (compared to a baseline of over 10% error rate).
 This area is work in progress.
 - Can I build my own apps with LIDA?
 Yes!
 You can either use the python api directly in your app or setup a web api endpoint and use the web api in your app.
 See the [web api](#web-api-and-ui) section for more details.
+- How is LIDA related to OpenAI Code Interpreter: LIDA shares several similarities with code interpreter in the sense that both involve writing and executing code to address user intent.
+LIDA differs in its focus on visualization, providing a modular api for developer reuse and providing evaluation metrics on the visualization use case.

-Naturally, some of these limitations could be addressed by a much welcomed PR.
+Naturally, some of the limitations above could be addressed by a much welcomed PR.

 ## Documentation and Citation